stphnsmpsn/learning-protobuf/README.md

 All internal communications will be using Protocol buffers but actual request/response with an endpoint will be in JSON currently (for legacy compatibility)

+A Dockerfile is provided for convenience.
+Instructions below.

 ## Prerequisites

 1. CMake